thomascomer/bracket-pool-simulator/README.md

 FILES

 scoreboard.txt can be doctored to consider different possible outcomes.
-A team is guaranteed at least as many wins as its name appears on a line to be included by main().
+A team is guaranteed at least as many wins as times its name appears on a line to be included by main().
 Whether a line is included is determined by day and hour.

 the results/ folder contains the results of main() if be_quick was set under a groupID folder, and the results of kp_sim(), both according to time.